 Azelex also is known as an antityrosinase.
-That means it interferes with one of the enzymes that can convert compounds containing the amino acid tyrosine.
+That means it interferes4 with one of the enzymes that can convert compounds containing the amino acid tyrosine.
 Sometimes these compounds leave tinges of purple, black, or blue in the skin.
 This doesn’t get the red out of the skin.
 It may be the better blood flow that does that.
 But it seems to reduce the formation of tiny blue and purple veins in the skin.

 What does an aloe moisturizer do for the skin?
 At first it would seem that the answer would be “not much,” since rosacea is not caused by drying of the skin and does not dry the skin out.
-However, preserving the moisture already in the skin makes it less reactive to changes in temperature.
+However, preserving the moisture5 already in the skin makes it less reactive to changes in temperature.
 It protects the skin from the effects of heat after cold that so often trigger a flare-up of rosacea.
 The less often you have rosacea flare-ups the less susceptible you are to the disease, so it may be that the $5 natural aloe moisturizer Robert bought made just enough difference to bring rosacea finally under control.

 No acne treatment works for everyone who has any kind of acne.
 Azeliac acid is no exception to the rule.
 If you don’t get good results when you try Azelex, however, you can always ask your doctor about one of the newer foaming formulations of azelaic acid that ensure better contact with the skin and that raise the pH of the skin to fight skin infections.

 Robert felt that getting rid of rosacea for good was a major blessing in itself, but that was not the only benefit of treatment.
 For five years, rosacea had ruled his life.
-Getting rid of rosacea helped him feel calmer in social settings.
+Getting rid of rosacea helped him feel calmer in social settings6.
 Alone for ten years, he started dating again.
 And his business also picked up.